WordPress/openverse/documentation/projects/proposals/rekognition_data/20240423-implementation_plan_machine_generated_tags_api.md

   {
     "name": "businesscard",
     "accuracy": null,
-    "provider": "flickr"
+    "unstable__provider": "flickr"
   },
   {
     "name": "design",
     "accuracy": null,
-    "provider": "flickr"
+    "unstable__provider": "flickr"
   },
   {
     "name": "projects",
     "accuracy": null,
-    "provider": "flickr"
+    "unstable__provider": "flickr"
   },
   {
     "name": "achievement",
     "accuracy": 0.94971,
-    "provider": "clarifai"
+    "unstable__provider": "clarifai"
   },
   {
     "name": "box",
     "accuracy": 0.90665,
-    "provider": "clarifai"
+    "unstable__provider": "clarifai"
   },
   {
     "name": "business",
     "accuracy": 0.9916,
-    "provider": "clarifai"
+    "unstable__provider": "clarifai"
   },
   {
     "name": "card",
     "accuracy": 0.94793,
-    "provider": "clarifai"
+    "unstable__provider": "clarifai"
   }
 ]
 ```

+The use of the `unstable__` prefix will ensure that we can experiment with this
+addition without locking us into any changes at the moment.
+Because this is the
-Because this is the addition of a new entry in the `tags` object array and not a
+addition of a new entry in the `tags` object array and not a removal or
-removal or modification of the existing data, we should not need to modify the
+modification of the existing data, we should not need to modify the API version
-API version at this time.
+even when we stabilize the parameter.

-The availability of `provider` here will make it possible to visually
+The availability of `unstable__provider` here will make it possible to visually
 distinguish the different tag sources, which will be established in #4039.

 ### Modify Elasticsearch document scoring